Metapanzer/Metapanzer/README.md

-# Hi, I'm Krisna Sandy Pribadi 👋
+# Hi, My name is Krisna Sandy Pribadi 👋

 I'm a full stack JavaScript web developer with a background in human resources and bachelor of psychology from Gadjah Mada University.
 I recently graduated from Purwadhika Digital Technology School, where I learned the following skills: